Love Is a Many-Splendored Thing (film)

-Love Is a Many-Splendored Thing is a 1955 Deluxe color American drama-romance film in CinemaScope.
+Love Is a Many-Splendored Thing is a 1955 Deluxe color American romantic drama in CinemaScope.
 Set in 1949–50 in Hong Kong, it tells the story of a married, but separated, American reporter Mark Elliot (played by William Holden), who falls in love with a Eurasian doctor originally from China, Han Suyin (played by Jennifer Jones), only to encounter prejudice from her family and from Hong Kong society.

 The film was adapted by John Patrick from the 1952 autobiographical novel A Many-Splendoured Thing by Han Suyin.
 The film was directed by Henry King.

 The film later inspired a television soap opera in 1967, though without the hyphen in the show's title.

 Plot

 A widowed Eurasian doctor Han Suyin (Jones) falls in love with a married-but-separated American correspondent Mark Elliott (Holden) in Hong Kong, during the period of China's Civil War in the late 1940s.
 Although they find brief happiness together, she is ostracized by the greater Chinese community.
 After losing her position at the hospital, Suyin and her adopted daughter go to live with a friend while Mark is on an assignment during the Korean War.
 They write to each other constantly.
 She receives word that Mark was killed and she goes to visit their favorite hilltop meeting place.
 In his last letter, which she receives that same day, he reminds her to be grateful, no matter what happens to him, because they got to experience "that many-splendored thing" which many people never do.